Li-Tian/neo/Documentation/articles/cryptography/encode_algorithm.md

 **Encoding Steps**：

-1. Add 0x00 before byte[] data to generate a new byte array, and sort it to reserve order
+1. Add 0x00 before byte[] data to generate a new byte array, and then reverse its order.(little endian)

-2. Convert array data to decimal BigInteger format.
+2. Convert array data to BigInteger Object.

-3. Convert BigInteger format number to 58-binary format according to Base58 alphabet.
+3. Convert BigInteger format number to 58-based number according to Base58 alphabet.

 4. Count the number of 0x00 in original byte array format data.
-In the head of the Base58 in step 3, for each 0x00, add one letter which is the first one in Base58 alphabet.
+In the head of the Base58 format data generated in step 3, for each 0x00, add a letter '1', which is the first charater in Base58 alphabet.

 **Decoding Steps**：

-1. Invert input string & convert it into decimal Biginteger format according to Base58 alphabet.
+1. Invert input string and convert it into Biginteger format according to Base58 alphabet.

-2. Convert from Biginteger format to byte[] format and sort reserve order.
+2. Convert from Biginteger format to byte[] format and then reverse the order to big endian.

-3. Count the number of the first letter of Base58 alphabet in original input data as count.
+3. If byte[] format data's length is more than 1 & byte[0] = 0 & byte[1] >= 0x80, start from byte[1], otherwise start from byte[0] to get the decoded result.

-4. If byte[] format data's length is more than 1 & byte[0] = 0 & byte[1] >= 0x80, start from byte[1], otherwise start from byte[0] to get final result.
+4. Count the number of the first letter of Base58 alphabet in original input data as count and remove leading zeros from the decoded data.

 Example: